 I’ll also provide templates I use for writing penetration testing reports, case notes, and compromise reports.
 You’re free to use these as they are, or combine them with your current template.
 These are templates with a purposeful structure I’ve refined over many years.

 The Effective Information Security Writing course is delivered using video lectures that are online and on-demand so you can proceed through it at your convenience.
-Once registered, you’ll be given immediate access and will have that access for three months.
+Once registered, you’ll be given immediate access and will have that access for six months.
 The course also includes a discussion forum where you can ask questions and share tips and tricks with other students.
 The estimated time to complete the course is ~5 hours.

 This course has no prerequisites.
 It is delivered in English.